my favorite movies of 1933:

 Stream Design for Living on the Roku Channel (free with ads) or Redbox (also free with ads).

 (Claude Rains, William Harrigan, Gloria Stuart, Henry Travers.
-Directed James Whale.)
+Directed by James Whale.)

 Claude Rains had his breakthrough role in this movie, which used eerie special effects that are still effective today.